seansovine/numerical_examples/diff_eq/orbital_mech/README.md

 # Earth-Sun Orbit Simulator

-This project has a Python script to simulate the Earth's orbit around the Sun in two dimensions, with the initial distance from Sun and initial velocity parameters shifted by various amounts from their realistic values.
-It produces an animation and saves it to a gif file, using the matplotlib `FuncAnimation` class.
+This project has a Python script that simulates the Earth's orbit around the Sun, with the initial distance from Sun and initial velocity magnitude and direction changed by small multiples from their realistic values.
+It produces an animation and saves it to a gif file using the matplotlib `FuncAnimation` class.

-Right now it's just using the basic Euler method to approximate the solution to Newton's equation.
+The simulation is currently using the basic Euler method to approximate the solution to Newton's equation.

 The time-step of the simulation is scaled so that Earth would reach the sun